Suds-p/spotify-calendar/README.md

 9. Maybe add error handling for Python in case data files don't exist.
 10. Move Spotify API code to Python (if possible) so album URLs get pulled in one place.
 11. (Optional) Clicking on date opens song in Spotify app.
+12. ~~Use actual date pickers on first page.~~
+13. Add API endpoint to get start date of user's listening history.

 ### Progress
 - March 15, 2022 - Started project.
 Pulled album covers from track IDs.